-Configuring OAS for SSL
+Configuring OAS Web Services

 Using SSL with any OAS Web product as well as the REST API is fully supported.